Sedgefield Country Club in Greensboro, North Carolina

 Q. It’s kind of interesting, two very different golf courses.
 You won at Forest Oaks, got the course record here.
 Is it kind of strange?

 BRANDT SNEDEKER: It’s just Greensboro.
 I don’t know what it is.
-They are — they could not be more different golf courses and different grasses, different everything.
+They could not be more different golf courses and different grasses, different everything.
 But I’ve had success here in the past.
 I’ve had a couple chances to win here at Sedgefield and love the golf course.
-Just have — we always have a good time, relaxing week.
+We always have a good time, relaxing week.
 It kind of bleeds over into the golf. -2015

 Q. Of the two golf courses, is there one that you think suits your game better?

 BRANDT SNEDEKER: Definitely I think this one suits my game better than Forest Oaks.
-More of a drive it — distance here is not an overwhelming factor.
+Distance here is not an overwhelming factor.
 You put it in the short stuff off the tee, lots of wedges.

 The par-5s are reachable for everybody in the field.
 Turns into a wedge and putting contest which kind of turns up to what I do well.
 So, I love this place.
 It’s really good since they redone the greens. -2015